Details of the artist's early years

 1908, in Vienna, Austria, which was still at that time a recognized center of

 classical music.
 His father, Max Stanislaus Ulanowsky, born in, or near, Mokraya-Kaligorka,

 singer and reportedly Kammersinger to the court at Prague, later moving to

-Vienna, where he studied with Josef Gänsbacher.
-He became a respected teacher
+Vienna, where he studied with Josef Gänsbacher, a leading teacher and a personal

 and in 1906 married his best student, Lili Malvine Glaubauf, who also became a well-known singer